huuducng/economic-data-scraping/README.md

 # economic-data-scraping
-Using python scripts to scraping economic and financial data available online
+These files serve as separate functions to automatically scraping macroeconomic data (mostly of Vietnam) from official source (Tradingeconomics, State Bank of Vietnam, HNX, HSX, etc.)